Wassimhfaiedh/vehicle-clip-search/README.md

 using natural language ("silver peugeot") or by uploading a photo of a car or a license plate.

-Everything is one app: `app.py`.
-No more running two separate scripts.

 ## Setup

 1. Put these two files in the same folder as `app.py`: